- Available Source Types

 company.onmicrosoft.com) check box.

-In the [domain name] page, in the DNS records section, take note of the DNS records.
+On the domain page, in the DNS records section, take note of the DNS records.

 Configure these DNS records in your DNS host provider (see Create DNS records for Office 365 when you manage your DNS records).

-In the [domain name] page, in the DNS records section, click the Troubleshoot domain link to ensure the DNS records were correctly configured.
+On the domain page, in the DNS records section, click the Troubleshoot domain link to ensure the DNS records were correctly configured.

 On your SharePoint tenant:

 Select or create a user that the source will use to retrieve your SharePoint Online content.
-Refer to the following table to identify the required type of user for your web application enabled authentication.
+See the following table to identify the required type of user for your web application enabled authentication.

 SharePoint Web Application Enabled authentication Type of user User format Native Native Office 365 account